aparrado/aparrado.github.io/pages/r_evolution.md

 description: Materials to teach R
 ---

-As part of IDinsight's ongoing effort to help everyone achieve their professional development goals, some colleagues and I led a few workshops on using R. We created materials for these sessions based on content and datasets available online for free.
+As part of IDinsight's ongoing effort to help everyone achieve their professional development goals, some colleagues and I led a few workshops on using R for data analysis and data visualization.
+We created materials for these sessions based on content and datasets available online for free.
 The presentations we made for the four sessions we led are below.

 * [Session 1:]({{ BASE_PATH}}/pages/r_evolution/R_Session_1.pdf)        R for data analysis and visualization